 The project-based organization of companies also calls for new responses in the punctual mobilization of internal skills .
 Matching algorithms are accompanying the emergence of internal talent platforms.
 These "internal talent marketplaces" are real internal search engines equipped with filters to select the right skill and offer them the opportunity to take part in projects.

 The life of a particular skill in the company ends with their lack or loss of adaptation to a given activity.
-Within the framework of the Jobs & Skills Management, companies are responsible for anticipating the evolution of jobs, as well as adapting them to technological, economic, organizational and environmental changes.
+Within the framework of the Jobs & Skills Management, companies are responsible for anticipating the evolution of jobs, as well as adapting them to technological, economic, organizational and environmental changes

-Anticipating the automation of trades
+Anticipating task automation

 The observation of the rapid obsolescence of technical skills (less than 2 years) should not lead us to focus only on soft skills.